fv3ad/sc22-artifact/README.md

 Running the container requires Docker and the [NVIDIA Docker runtime](https://github.com/NVIDIA/nvidia-docker) in order to expose the GPU to the container.

-If you encounter a `missing libcuda.so` error or the GPU is not found, make sure you are running `nvidia-docker` or `docker --runtime=nvidia`.
+If you encounter a "missing libcuda.so" error or the GPU is not found, make sure you are running `nvidia-docker` or `docker --runtime=nvidia`.

 # Running